kshedden/workshops/ds-academy/math_review.md

     sum of the probability of $A$ and the probability of $B$.

-* The term _random variable_ is used to refer to a symbol such as $X$ that represents a value drawn from a pronbability distribution.
-We can write expressions such as $P(X \le 3)$, $P(X = 4)$, $P(1 \le X < 2)$, etc.  A tricky issue is that $X$ has no fixed value, every time we view or refer to $X$, it's value changes.
+* The term _random variable_ is used to refer to a symbol such as $X$ that represents a value drawn from a probability distribution.
+We can write expressions such as $P(X \le 3)$, $P(X = 4)$, $P(1 \le X < 2)$, etc.  Keep in mind that $X$ has no fixed value, every time we view or refer to $X$ its value changes.

 ## Probability distributions

 There are several effective ways to represent a probability distribution.

 * If the sample space is finite, we can list the points in the sample space and their probabilities.
-The probability distribution is a table, which is often called a _probability mass function_ (pmf).
+This type of probability distribution takes the form of a table, which is often called a _probability mass function_ (pmf).

 * If the sample space is countable, individual "atoms" (points in the